hyunkyu-Park/66DaysOfData.R2/README.md

 ㆍ Studied Deep learning for all season 1 lecture 18
 ㆍ Regularization - Let's not have too big numbers in the weight
 ㆍ High value of weight causes overfitting.
 To solve this problem, we make the weight value smaller

+__Day 64__

+ㆍ Studied Deep learning for all season 1 lecture 19
+ㆍ Training / Test data sets
+ㆍ Training(Training, Validation), and test sets
+ㆍ Our model is going to study with a training dataset, and use a validation set to adjust the learning rate alpha(α), and the lambda(λ) constant used for regularization
+ㆍ Accuracy